LilyTronics/lily_data_logger_software/docs/create_configuration.rst

 .. image:: images/time_settings.png

 The sample time is the time between measurements.
 This time depends on your instruments.
 If your instruments are fast, this time can be short.
-But if your instruments are slower, this time should be longer.
+But if your instruments are slower, or if you have a lot of measurements, this time should be longer.
 This time depends on how many measurement are done on the slowest instrument.
 All measurements are performed parallel as much as possible.
 When you have two instruments in your configuration and they both do one measurement, both measurements can be processed parallel, because they are separate instruments.
 If you have two measurements done on one instrument, they cannot be processed parallel.
 So if each measurement takes up 1 second, the sample time should be larger than 2 seconds (two measurements).
 If the measurements come in too slow, a time error will be reported.
 If this happens, you need to increase the sample time or make the instruments measure faster.

 The next time setting is the end time.
 You can choose for a fixed end time or continuous mode.
 In the given example the end time is set to one minute.
 After 1 minute the measurements will stop